 When traveling, you may be exposed to viruses, such as the recent COVID-19 virus.
-We recommend a few simple tips to minimize your risk:
+We recommend a few simple tips to minimize your risks.
+Depending on the situation when this project takes place some of these precautions may be required during the project.